View Source AWS.Transfer (aws-elixir v1.0.10)

 Lists the users for a file transfer protocol-enabled server that you specify by

-the ServerId
+passing the ServerId parameter.

 Lists all web apps associated with your Amazon Web Services account for your current region.